 Is there no way one can hack blockchain?
 In reality, blockchain is awfully powerful and can seem like no one can hack blockchain.
-However, I have to say, it’s not entirely immune to attacks.
+However, we have to say, it’s not entirely immune to attacks.
 Every single technology comes with strong and weak points.
-Thus, I’ll be digging a little deeper and let you know can blockchain be hacked or not.
+Thus, we’ll be digging a little deeper and let you know can blockchain be hacked or not.

 But before we begin, let’s check out a few of the major blockchain hack online that happened over the years.
 So, let’s start!

 Blockchain Hacked: Can You Hack Blockchain?

 First Blockchain hack online in June 2011.

 Loss: $50,000 (2609 BTC)

 This is one of the well-known blockchain hacked scenario in history.
 Apparently, the cyber-criminal got ahold of the auditor’s credentials and then misused those to get into the system.
 More so, the attacker then changed the value of 1 BTC to 1 cent.
 Furthermore, the attacker also collected 2609 BTC from multiple clients that sold the BTC at this very low price.

 After that, he/she even purchased back 650 BTCs from another account as well.
 After the hacking blockchain scenario came to light, Mt.
 Gox stopped all operations for a couple of days.
 However, then they restarted the operations and carried on.

 Now, let’s move on to the next attack of this can you hack the blockchain guide.